 - The report will not allow detail lines to be added or removed automatically based on what data exists for the filters.
 Data Cells create fixed reports that require more maintenance.

 - Data Cells are not portable to non-INTERJECT users unless using the export feature to remove the special formulas like jCell().

-We find that 90% of a company's needs are handled efficiently by Data List reports as first illustrated in this walk-through, and in many cases Data Cells are not needed at all.
+You find that 90% of a company's needs are handled efficiently by Data List reports as first illustrated in this walk-through, and in many cases Data Cells are not needed at all.
 But for certain reporting requirements, Data Cells can be very handy.

 This completes the initial walk-through detailing interactive reporting.
 Later in this wiki, you will learn how to create reports and drills once INTERJECT has been integrated with ERP software.